-Synopsis virtual int getCert(unsigned int pos, IT_X509Cert& ret); Description This for the chain. unction obtains the certificate at the specified index in the Parameters pos The index position in the chain of the required certificate.
+Synopsis virtu al int getCert(unsigned int pos, IT_X509Cert& ret); Description This chair function obtains the certificate at the specified index in the n.
+Parameters pos The index position in the chain of the required certificate.
 The index ranges in value from 0 to the number of certificates minus 1. ret The certificate that is returned.
-Return Value Returi reaso ns IT_SSL_SUCCESS or an error code indicating the failure n.
-See Also IT_SSI IT_SSI IT_SSI L::getCurrentCert() L::getCurrentDepth() L::getErrorInfo() L::setClientCertCallback() L::setServerCertCallback() IT_X509CertChain:: getCı urrentCert() Synopsis virtua al int getCurrentCert(IT_X509Cert& ret); Description that is unction returns the current certificate in the certificate chain s being validated.
-Functionally, this is equivalent to rt(getCurrentDepth()).
+Return Value Retu reaso rns IT_SSL_SUCCESS or an error code indicating the failure on.
+See Also IT_SS IT_SS IT_SS IT_SS IT_SS EL::getCurrentCert() EL::getCurrentDepth() EL::getErrorInfo() EL::setClientCertCallback() EL::setServerCertCallback() IT_X509CertChain: getC urrentCert() Svnopsis virtı al int getCurrentCert(IT X509Cert& ret);

+Synopsis virtual int getCurrentCert(IT_X509Cert& ret); Description This function returns the current certificate in the certificate chain that is being validated.
+Functionally, this is equivalent to getCert(getCurrentDepth()).
+Parameters ret The certificate currently being validated.